Territory

 Jarris Beach

 Though there is a dusting of sand, this part of the beach is, for the most part, made up entirely of rocks, with much of the ground being covered by small, smooth pebbles, and the occasional larger ones.
 A few flat, short boulders are scattered along the length of the beach, and are a nice place to bask in the sun.
 The water proves to be a good place to swim during the hot months of summer, and when food is scarce in the winter, it can provide a steady supply of shellfish to sustain the wolves, if they don’t mind standing in the icy water to get to them.
+With the Red Star, the beach is drastically reduced and no longer referred to by its name, but the remnants are still there.

 The King's Cellar